Sermon for the 12th Sunday in Ordinary Time, 22nd June 2025

 Amen.

-Propers for the 3rd Sunday of Easter, 4th May 2025
+Propers for the 12th Sunday of Ordinary Time, 22nd June 2025

 Entrance Antiphon